 In February 2021, the documentary was submitted to the Toronto-Newmarket monthly film festival. – our first submission to any film festival.
 The film was entered under the category Best Documentary Short.
 It won the category and will automatically be nominated for the annual festival.
 Harry’s Story lives on!

 Do-it-Yourself (DIY) videos are a popular medium to educate customers on assembling or using products.
 Everyone likes to save money.
 If a DIY product can save a consumer money and it can be explained in video you will have a better chance expanding your customer base.
 Here are some tips in planning your video to make video recording and editing efficient.
 An example of a DIY video is “How to Winterize Your Travel Trailer” on YouTube.
+Note: This video is monetized and is a good example how your time creating a video can be financially rewarding.

 Plan Before Shooting Video